COMP 2160 Programming Practices

 Assignments

-There will be 4-5 assignments worth a total of 20% towards your final grade.
-You must follow the programming standards and best practices to ensure your assignment is not rejected.
-Please note that late assignments will generally not be accepted.
+There will be 4 assignments, with due dates spaced approximately 3 weeks apart, worth a total of 25% towards your final grade.
+You must adhere to the assignment guidelines to ensure your assignment is not rejected.
+Please note that late assignments will generally not be accepted as sample solutions (useful for studying, future assignments, etc) will be posted within one business day of the due date.
+Every effort will be made to have assignment feedback returned in a timely manner (preferably prior to the next assignment due date), with the caveat that graders are students too.
 At least one assignment will be returned to you prior to the VW deadline.

 Final Exam